 Reed's Summer Experience Award provides funding for meaningful summer experiences for international students.
 The award was created to give international students on F-1 visas or with other citizenship-related work restrictions the opportunity to complement their academic studies with an unpaid summer internship or research experience focused on an area of interest and possible future employment.

-In order to improve and streamline the application process, funding for the Summer Experience Award (SEA) will be redistributed to the Summer Internship Award and the Summer Opportunity Fellowship.
-Two awards for each fellowship will be designated for international students.
-It will no longer be necessary to apply separately to the Summer Experience Award as well as the Summer Internship Award and/or the Summer Opportunity Fellowship.
-International students should now apply to the Summer Internship Award or the Summer Opportunity Fellowship for consideration for SEA funding.
+In order to improve and streamline the application process, funding for the Summer Experience Award (SEA) is distributed to the Summer Internship Award and the Summer Opportunity Fellowship.
+At least two awards for each fellowship will be designated for international students.
+It is not necessary to apply separately to the Summer Experience Award as well as the Summer Internship Award and/or the Summer Opportunity Fellowship.
+International students should apply to the Summer Internship Award or the Summer Opportunity Fellowship for consideration for SEA funding.

 Off-campus internships that are completely voluntary and unpaid are not considered “employment” and do not require USCIS authorization.
 In order for your internship to be considered “voluntary,” it must be unpaid and it must be work that would not otherwise be a paid position if taken by a U.S. citizen or legal permanent resident.
-Please be aware that some internship sites, colleges and universities in particular, may require work authorization through Optional Practical Training (OPT).
-Reed College does not offer Curricular Practical Training (CPT).
-The ISS office can assist you with the process of applying for pre- completion OPT if it will be required, but be advised that it is necessary to apply 90 days in advance of your anticipated start date.
+Please be aware that some internship sites, colleges and universities in particular, may require work authorization through Curricular Practical Training (CPT) or Optional Practical Training (OPT).
+The ISS office can assist you with the process of applying for CPT or pre- completion OPT if it will be required, but be advised that if using OPT it is necessary to apply 90 days in advance of your anticipated start date.
 To read more about the OPT process, please review “What You Should Know about OPT.”
 Additionally, we strongly recommend that applicants have conversations with potential employers early regarding any possible required work authorization, even if the opportunity is unpaid.
 Please consult with the ISS office if you have any questions or concerns.